-We consume massive amounts of sugar in our diet each day even though it has been linked to a slew of health problems such as heart disease, diabetes, and cancer.
+We consume massive amounts of sugar in our diet daily, even though it has been linked to many health problems such as heart disease, diabetes, and cancer.
 Sugar is a carbohydrate that is naturally found in many foods, including lactose (in milk) and fructose (in fruit).

-These aren’t necessarily the big problem for your health; it’s the processed and added sugars that pose the biggest dangers.
-It’s not as easy as you may think to avoid them.
+Be sugar-aware!
+Read on to learn what it does to your health and what to look for to reduce sugar in your diet.
 Where do we find sugar?
 Soda and other soft drinks are the obvious culprits, with just one can of soda having as much as 7 teaspoons of sugar – but that’s not all you need to watch out for.

-Low fat “diet” meals often contain plenty of sugar to make up for the lower fat content and to stop it from tasting bland.
+Low-fat “diet” meals often contain plenty of sugar to compensate for the lower fat content and stop it from tasting bland.
 Processed foods, in general, have added sugar, including canned soups and ready-made sauces.

 What Does Sugar Do to Your Health?

-Too much sugar spikes your blood sugar levels and then leads to a big dip.
-That crash affects your mood, and ironically, makes you crave more of it.
+Too much sugar spikes your blood sugar levels, leading to a big dip.
+That crash affects your mood and, ironically, makes you crave more of it.
 This vicious cycle is one of the main reasons why sugar is so heavily linked to obesity, as it encourages you to keep eating more of it!

-Fructose in fruits isn’t all that bad and this can fool you into thinking that high fructose corn syrup can’t be that dangerous either.
+Fructose in fruits isn’t all that bad, and this can fool you into thinking that high fructose corn syrup can’t be that dangerous, either.
 In reality, it’s one of the worst types of sugar you can consume.

 Why is it a problem?

-Our ancestors didn’t eat fructose other than the amount that was naturally occurring in fruit and some vegetables.
-Your liver can metabolize fructose to a large extent but when it reaches the tipping point, it starts turning it into fat instead and this is where the health problems begin.
+Our ancestors didn’t eat fructose other than the naturally occurring amount in fruit and some vegetables.
+Your liver can metabolize fructose to a large extent, but when it reaches the tipping point, it starts turning it into fat instead, and this is where the health problems begin.

 This is where the problem lies.
-Eating too much fructose can make your liver inflamed and start building up fat.
-It also encourages uric acid production, which raises your blood pressure and even leading to gout.
+Eating too much fructose can inflate your liver and start building up fat.
+It also encourages uric acid production, raising blood pressure and even leading to gout.

 TIP: Mix natural sweeteners with protein to balance your blood sugar levels.
 This also stops sugar absorption into your bloodstream too quickly.
-For example, team a piece of fruit with a handful of nuts or some yogurt.
+For example, team up a piece of fruit with a handful of nuts or some yogurt.
 This can also help to curb cravings too!

 What to Look For

 Sugar often won’t be included on the ingredient label as sugar.
 Food manufacturing companies are getting crafty when it comes to labeling their products.
-Sugar can be called other things making it can be hard to understand what you’re eating.
+Sugar can be called other things, making it hard to understand what you’re eating.

 And then there’s the big one – high fructose corn syrup.

 “Sugar free” foods generally contain artificial sweeteners such as sucralose and aspartame.
 Studies have suggested that these don’t do a lot to satisfy cravings and may actually make you overeat.

 There are also concerns that they may pave the way for other health problems.
-There is a good amount of sugar hiding in the food if these type of ingredients are among the first 2 or 3 ingredients listed on the label.
+There is a good amount of sugar hiding in the food if these types of ingredients are among the first 2 or 3 ingredients listed on the label.

 Today, go through your pantry and check your labels.
 What has hidden sugar in it?
 Comment below!
 We want to hear from you!